riz-l/oneresponse-rework/README.md

 Commenting is an important part of keeping each file easily understandable and well structured.

-1. Comment each relevant section
+1. Comment each relevant section.
+For example:

-e.g. `// Import: Dependencies` as seen in the above Component Structure section.
+`// Import: Dependencies` as seen in the above Component Structure section.

 2. If you are using `useState`, add the comment `// State = nameOfState` above the list of state variables in use.
 For example: